bestwebsoft/Job-board-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.0.4 - 26.02.2015 =
+* Bugfix : Incorrect style linking was fixed.
+* Update : We changed all deprecated functions in WordPress 4.1.1.

 = V1.0.3 - 12.01.2015 =
 * New : We added ability to search jobs for non-registered users.
 * Update : We changed all deprecated functions in WordPress 4.1.